Disability & Sexuality

 • learn lessons from life’s experience, with support where required

-• control decisions which affect their sexual health and relationships
+• control decisions which affect their sexual health and relationships.

-The key to building sexual health in people living with a disability is to communicate openly about rights and responsibilities in relation to private body parts, sexual feelings and behaviours, healthy relationships, respect for boundaries, diversity and the law.
+The key to building sexual health with people living with a disability is to communicate openly about rights and responsibilities in relation to private body parts, sexual feelings and behaviours, healthy relationships, respect for boundaries, diversity and the law.

 For further reading about aspects of sexual health and disability see Sexual health and people living with a disability.